hashicorp/consul/website/source/docs/upgrade-specific.html.md

 behavior.
 This page is used to document those details separately from the standard upgrade flow.

+## Consul 1.0.1

+#### Carefully Check and Remove Stale Servers During Rolling Upgrades

+Consul 1.0 (and earlier versions of Consul when running with [Raft protocol 3](/docs/agent/options.html#_raft_protocol) had an issue where performing rolling updates of Consul servers could result in an outage from old servers remaining in the cluster.
+[Autopilot](/docs/guides/autopilot.html) would normally remove old servers when new ones come online, but it was also waiting to promote servers to voters in pairs to maintain an odd quorum size.
+The pairwise promotion feature was removed so that servers become voters as soon as they are stable, allowing Autopilot to remove old servers in a safer way.

+When upgrading from Consul 1.0, you may need to manually [force-leave](/docs/commands/force-leave.html) old servers as part of a rolling update to Consul 1.0.1.

 ## Consul 1.0

 Consul 1.0 has several important breaking changes that are documented here.
 Please be sure to read over all the details here before upgrading.